iamBlissMedik/number-classification-api/README.md

 - **Error Handling**: Gracefully handles errors and validates inputs to ensure the API operates correctly and returns appropriate error messages.
 - **Code Structure**: The code is organized with clear separation of concerns, with functions for classification, error handling, and fetching fun facts.

-## Deployment

-- The API is deployed to a publicly accessible endpoint [Render].

 ## License